 Your pack won’t believe they’re in England at the country’s number one and most beautiful drive-through safari park, Longleat.
 Watch from the safety of your vehicle as lions roam free, tigers stalk and monkeys swing from trees – or your car – in the grounds of this grand stately home.

-For the time being, there’s still plenty to do and see, from the walkthrough Jungle Kingdom to the Monkey Temple, Koala Creek to the mindboggling Hedge Maze.
+There’s plenty to do and see, from the walkthrough Jungle Kingdom to the Monkey Temple, Koala Creek to the mindboggling Hedge Maze.
 Just make sure you book beforehand.

 Longleat, Warminster, Wiltshire BA12 7NW